 Of course you don’t want to lock out your knees when you land a jump.
 You’d be putting a lot of force on your joints if you did.
-But think about most traditional exercises and think about what force actually is
+But think about most traditional exercises and think about what force actually is.

-Force = mass x acceleration.
+In physics, Force = mass x acceleration.

 So unless you’re throwing the weight up and catching it, or doing something awesome like this

 You’re not putting a whole lot of force through your joints by locking out in a handstand if there is no acceleration in the mass towards your joint.